 Non-profit Business Plan Example

-Writing a non-profit business plan is simpler when you work from a template.
-A sample business plan already has the structure for you, you just have to fill in each section with the relevant information.
-Download a non-profit business plan sample from LegalTemplates and get started writing your business plan today.
+A sample business plan already has the structure for you; you have to fill in each section with the relevant information.